 Great applications deserve great marketing sites, which is why we’re always on the lookout for new developments and trends in content management systems (CMSs).
 While traditionally a space occupied by open-source giants such as WordPress and Drupal, ever since the Smashing Magazine relaunch back in 2017 there has been a resurgence of interest in static-sites.

-Given the complexity of modern front-end development, the desire to return to the simplicity of plain HTML is perhaps unsurprising — after all, many of today’s problems (performance, async data, caching etc) are either irrelevant or come as standard with the removal of a dynamic server-side language.
+Given the (sometimes self-inflicted) complexity of modern front-end development, the desire to return to the simplicity of plain HTML is perhaps unsurprising — after all, many of today’s problems (performance, async data, caching etc) are either irrelevant or come as standard with the removal of a dynamic server-side language.

 While there are many vocal proponents of modern static sites, the biggest champion is Mathias Biilmann of Netlify, who is responsible for the somewhat absurd sounding ‘JAMStack‘, and has helped popularise static-based workflows with tools such as a static CMS and e-commerce API.